ApoloniArt/ApoGalleria/README.md

 model — or both at once, if you generate across multiple architectures from the same library.

-## Companion dataset library
+## Visual Aesthetics Library

 Looking for a ready-made reference library to drop into ApoGalleria-Ideo4?
-See my **[Visual Aesthetics Library](https://github.com/ApoloniArt/Visual-Aesthetics-Library)** for a colossal 50,000+ image/caption reference library, purchasable directly from me.
+See my **[Visual Aesthetics Library](https://github.com/ApoloniArt/Visual-Aesthetics-Library)** for a colossal 60,000+ image/caption reference library.

-Questions, feedback, or requests?
-Join my Discord **[ApoloniArt](https://discord.gg/XDExAUzuZp)**.
+Available directly from me via my Discord 👉**[ApoloniArt](https://discord.gg/XDExAUzuZp)**👈 Questions, feedback, or requests?
+Join my Discord

 ## Version

-**v1.0.0** — first combined release of all three nodes as one package.
+**v1.68.1** — first combined release of all three nodes as one package.
-**ApoGalleria - Visual Aesthetics Library Ideo4** engine was previously developed and tested solo through v68 of its original standalone codebase; this release folds it together with the Flux2 and NL sibling converters under one version number going forward.
+**ApoGalleria - Visual Aesthetics Library Ideo4** engine was previously developed and tested solo over 2 months through v68 of its original standalone codebase; this release folds it together with the Flux2 and NL sibling converters under one version number going forward.